Dhanabhon/NeuroSky-MindWave-Mobile-Connector/README.md

-# NeuroSky-MindWave-Mobile-Connector
+# NeuroSky MindWave Mobile Connector
 NeuroSky MindWave Mobile Connector is a software to connect and receive data from the Neurosky MindWave Mobile.
-Written in C# .NET
+Written in C# .NET using Visual Studio Community 2019.

-# Supported NeuroSky Mindwave Hardware
+# Supported NeuroSky Mindwave Headset
 - MindWave Mobile
 - MindWave Mobile 1.5